rweigel/stats/index.md

 1. learn to present data and results at the level of quality seen in seminars, journal articles, and meeting posters; and
 1. learn to write code in a way that is easy for others to understand and modify.

+# Feedback

+Anonymous feedback may be provided in [a Google Doc](https://docs.google.com/document/d/1UT8FGnJPvE87VWi5o9PjKZTD6IWPMtnENjgJ0ct0-Rs/_remove_).
+You must remove the `_remove_` in the URL to see this document.
+Open in Incognito Mode if you want to be anonymous.

 # Methods of Instruction

 * In-class time will be approximately 50% lecture/demonstration and 50% in-class discussion.